LanusseBaptiste40/llm_proxy/README.md

 ## Features
 - LLM Proxy with rate limiting
 - Access to OpenAI
-- Local LLM running in a docker image
+- Local LLM running in a docker image using Ollama or Vllm
+- LiteLLM as a Proxy

 ## Prerequisites
 - Docker (If you are on Linux, make sure to run docker engine and not docker-desktop, since the ollama image does not seem to bind to gpus from docker desktop on Linux)
 - Docker Compose
 - An OpenAI Api Key accessible through the `OPENAI_API_KEY` environment variable
+- (optional) a Huggingface token accessible through the `HUGGINGFACE_TOKEN` environment variable if you wish to run the VLLM image.

 ## Installation
 1. Clone the repository: